Roxas (Kingdom Hearts)

 Roxas (ロクサス, Rokusasu) is a character from Square Enix's video game franchise Kingdom Hearts, who first appears in Another Side, Another Story, a bonus trailer found in Kingdom Hearts, and later as a cameo during the final scenes of Kingdom Hearts: Chain of Memories, before making his first full appearance in Kingdom Hearts II.
 He is a Nobody, born from series protagonist Sora after he briefly lost his heart during the events of the first game.
 Kingdom Hearts II reveals that Roxas is a member of Organization XIII, a group of Nobodies who recruit him for his ability to wield the Keyblade, a weapon that allows him to capture hearts.
 As a member of Organization XIII, Roxas bears the title "Key of Destiny" (めぐりあう鍵, Meguriau Kagi).
 He is also the protagonist of the video game Kingdom Hearts 358/2 Days, which focuses on his time in Organization XIII.
 Roxas is voiced by Koki Uchiyama in Japanese and Jesse McCartney in English.

 Director Tetsuya Nomura has stated that Roxas is an important character in the series, and that Kingdom Hearts 358/2 Days was created to expand on his backstory.
-Since his introduction in Kingdom Hearts II, Roxas has received positive critical response from video game publications, who praised his development in 358/2 Days.
-Various merchandise based on Roxas has been produced.
+Since his introduction in Kingdom Hearts II, Roxas has received positive critical response from video game publications, who praised his development in 358/2 Days, commended the dilemma of being the Nobody of Sora, and having to come to terms with his fate of giving up his life to end Sora's year-long slumber during the beginning of Kingdom Hearts II.

 Creation and development

-After his cameo at the end of Kingdom Hearts: Chain of Memories, the series' director, Tetsuya Nomura, was questioned about the character.
-However, he refrained from revealing too much about him, stating that he would become an important, playable character for the franchise.
+After his cameo at the end of Kingdom Hearts: Chain of Memories, the series' director Tetsuya Nomura was questioned learn more about the character, but he refrained from revealing too much, stating that he would become an important, playable character for the franchise.
 The developers wrote Roxas' story in Kingdom Hearts II to add mixed feelings to the game in a short time frame; after receiving a positive fan response to Roxas' scenario, Nomura concluded that it was well-executed.
 He also stated that Roxas' merging with Sora in the game was one of the most memorable scenes in the series for him.
 Nomura later commented that Roxas was one of the first characters created for Organization XIII and was always intended to be its thirteenth member.
 The meaning of Roxas' name was meant to be revealed in a scene in Kingdom Hearts II that shows the letters in the word "Sora" rearranged with the "X" added to expand the connection between the characters.
-However, this scene was omitted since Nomura found it difficult to implement time-wise.
+However, this scene was omitted as Nomura found it difficult to implement time-wise.
 Since his debut in Kingdom Hearts II, Roxas has been voiced by Koki Uchiyama in Japanese and Jesse McCartney in English.

 Jesse McCartney is the voice of Roxas in English.